Baby bottle: History

 Heat-resistant Pyrex bottles were introduced to the American and British markets at different times.
 Pyrex bottles were first introduced in the United States by Corning Inc. in 1922.
 They were offered in three shapes (narrow neck, wide mouth, and flat) and multiple sizes, for a total of ten varieties.
 By 1925, the product line had been limited to a small subset of the original shapes and sizes.
-In the 1950s a upright Pyrex bottle with a narrow neck was introduced.
+In the 1950s an upright Pyrex bottle with a narrow neck was introduced.
 In the 1960s a wide-neck version was finally introduced to the UK market.
 The design of upright bottles with a wider mouth meant that they could be more easily cleaned, and sterilized in batches.

 Soft nipples of various materials were introduced early in the history of feeding (e.g., leather, cork, sponge, dried cow's teat filled with cloth).
 Many were very difficult to clean and when unsanitary could pose a serious threat to infant health.

 Although Elijah Pratt of New York patented the first rubber nipple in 1845, it took until the 20th century before materials and technology improved sufficiently to allow manufacture of a soft nipple that was practical for use.
 The invention of rubber (1840s) provided a material that was soft.
 Early black Indian rubber "had a very strong pungent smell", and did not survive repeated exposures to hot water.
 However, by the early 1900s more pleasing rubber nipples could be manufactured in volume and could withstand the heat of sterilization.

 During the 1940s nurse Adda M. Allen filed for multiple patents relating to the design of baby bottles, including the first disposable collapsible liner for a baby bottle.
 Her patent was one of many attempts to design a bottle to limit swallowing of air during feeding, and reduce gastric upset and spitting up.
 A plastic bottle with a disposable liner was eventually tested at George Washington University Hospital and marketed by Playtex.

 Innovations such as the introduction of a working check valve in the nipple (to provide unidirectional flow of the liquid food) appeared as early as 1948 in a patent to J.W.
 Less.
 This technology was picked up by others including Owens-Illinois Glass, eventually making its way into Gerber and all modern pressure-balancing bottle designs.
 It is also used for adult drinking cups and various other products requiring fluid flow under vacuum.

 The modern business of producing bottles in the developed world is substantial.
-For 2018, the global baby bottle market was valued at 2.6 billion USD.
+For 2018, the global baby bottle market was valued at US$2.6 billion.

 In 1999 it was reported that the UK "feeding and sterilising equipment sector ... stands at £49m… [where] [s]ales of feeding bottles account for 39%" or £19.1m of that market.